JuliaAI/LearnAPI.jl/docs/src/index.md

 machine learning might benefit from such groupings, a basement-level API for ML should, in our view, avoid them.

-In a addition to basic methods, like `fit` and `predict`, LearnAPI provides a large number of optional model [traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book/), each promising a specific kind of behaviour, such as "The predictions of this model are probability distributions".
+In addition to basic methods, like `fit` and `predict`, LearnAPI provides a number of optional model [traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book/), each promising a specific kind of behavior, such as "The predictions of this model are probability distributions".
 There is no abstract type model hierarchy.

 Our preceding remarks notwithstanding, there is, for certain applications involving a